Top 5 recent workplace developments – September 2024

 Rather than giving workers an absolute right to work flexibly, this is more of an evolution towards more flexible working based on existing legislation.

-Fire and refire – A new statutory Code of Practice on dismissal and re-engagement - often called ‘fire and rehire’ - came into force on 18 July 2024 despite Labour saying it did not go far enough.
+Fire and rehire – A new statutory Code of Practice on dismissal and re-engagement - often called ‘fire and rehire’ - came into force on 18 July 2024 despite Labour saying it did not go far enough.

 We will have to see whether Labour introduce a strengthened version of the Code, as well as making other planned reforms on fire and rehire.
 For further details on the plans, please read our detailed article.